chashtag/PiCash/README.md

 # Peer2Profit
 Register for an account.
 In the settings file set `USE_PEER2PROFIT` to `y` and `P2_EMAIL` to your email.

-If you would like to specify an interface to use, you must specify the IP address of the interface.
-The DNS is csv of preferred DNS Servers.
-<b>If these settings are omitted, it will just default to what the container is using</b>
 <br><br>Example
 ```
 # Peer2Profit
 USE_PEER2PROFIT=y
 P2_EMAIL='example@example.com'
-P2_INTERFACE=
-P2_DNS=
 ```